blog2i2j/th3dstudio.._..EZHome/README.md

 ## Updating your EZHome Device Firmware

-1. Use the web interface to pull the latest from our github releases.
+Use the web interface to pull the latest from our github releases.

+**OR**

+Download the firmware for your device and upload it to the device through its web interface.

 ## Using the EZHome Products with "Vanilla" Tasmota